asheabbott/aem-mobile-gestures-api-for-muse/readme.md

 ### Changelog

+####v1.4
+Added functionality to NOT toggle nav when tapping thumbnails for the built in Muse slideshows.

 ####v1.3
 Changed code to target #page div, rather than .breakpoint, as .breakpoint does not exist in layouts without breakpoints.
 Reworked code to remove inline onclick event.
 Added CSS to the #page div to prevent a color flash on tap.